Excellus BCBS Updates on COVID-19 (Coronavirus)

 THANK YOU for your patience, understanding and collaboration as we all rally to navigate this new health care landscape.

-For all products and lines of business, the Health Plan will provide coverage with no member cost-share for COVID-19 diagnostic/viral testing as well as antibody testing.
-The testing must be medically appropriate for the diagnosis and treatment of an individual by an attending provider as evidenced by an order from the attending provider.
+For all products and lines of business (including individuals with coverage through a self-funded employer group), the Health Plan will provide coverage with no member cost-share for COVID-19 diagnostic/viral testing as well as antibody testing provided or referred by a health care provider.
+This includes the testing of asymptomatic individuals with no known or suspected exposure to the virus.

 Important Information for Pharmacies